Tour dU mont blanc BASICS

 The route is undulating, with a good degree of elevation change.
 As you are making your way around the Mont Blanc Massif, you cross over several saddles, or cols - the lowest pass in between two peaks.
 The elevation of the hike stays roughly between 3,200 feet and 8,800 feet, not high enough to cause altitude sickness.
 During the early part of the season, Alpine conditions will be more prevalent and snow can be found at the higher elevations and cols.
 Crampons may be necessary, or you one may need to take lower route alternatives to avoid snowy sections.
 In a few places, ladders and metal stairs have been placed into the rock, for example, in between Tre Le Champ and Refuge le Flegere.
 However, there is an alternative route that goes around this section.
 Additionally, there are few sections of exposure that those with vertigo may find a bit unnerving.

-WHAT DOES AN ITINERARY FOR THE TOUR DE MONT BLANC LOOK LIKE?
+WHAT DOES AN ITINERARY FOR THE TOUR DU MONT BLANC LOOK LIKE?

-Below is an itinerary that we use at Pygmy Elephant for a 12 day trek, with one rest day in Courmayeur included.
+Below is an itinerary that we use at Pygmy Elephant for a 11 stage self guided tour, with one rest day in Courmayeur included.
 Like the classic route, the itinerary circumnavigates the massif counter clockwise, however, rather than starting the tour in Les Houches, the hike begins by taking a gondola to Le Brevent and hiking to Les Houches.
 This is done for two reasons.
 First, to enable the hiker to have two opportunities to see the Mont Blanc massif from Le Brevent, which many believe is the best viewpoint on the tour.
 Sometimes clouds or bad weather can obscure the summit and having two chances increases your odds of seeing it with clear visibility.
 Secondly, this itinerary reduces the length of the final stage, which normally goes from Refuge le Flegere back to the beginning of the trek at Les Houches.
 That is a long and tiring day with a lot of elevation gain and loss.
 Instead, you will only have to hike to Le Brevent on the last day and take the cable car back down to Chamonix.
+There are ways to make the tour more budget friendly, or up the luxury quotient to make it even more comfortable.

 Day 1: Le Brevant to Les Houches